-Exclusive: Vodafone Idea is entering India’s drone ecosystem, in partnership with Zomato
+Exclusive: Vodafone Idea is entering India’s drone ecosystem, as partner of a consortium that includes Zomato as well

 Vodafone Idea and Zomato are part of the ClearSky consortium, which is one of the 13 consortia that have been been allowed by the DGCA to partake in the trials.
 ClearSky includes Gurugram-based drone startup TechEagle Innovations, Bengaluru-based AI company Curl Analytics, and US-based drone traffic management company, Airmap, another source involved in the project confirmed to us.
 Even though TechEagle is no longer a part of Zomato, both the companies have said that they will go ahead with the trials.
 TechEagle’s founder and CEO Vikram Singh Meena is the project coordinator for the ClearSky consortium.

-Vodafone Idea to provide SIM cards for communication between the drone,
+Vodafone Idea to provide SIM cards for communication between the drone

 Vodafone Idea will provide LTE support to TechEagle’s drones that’ll take flight as part of the project, another person involved in the project told MediaNama, on the condition of anonymity.
 “The drones will be attached with a device with a Vodafone Idea SIM in it, which can be used to connect to the internet and gather data such as weather updates and airspace status, among other things,” the person said.